-I don’t know about you, but every time I’ve been hunting for a local church to join or come across a cool ministry on Facebook, I make a beeline right to their website to try to find a statement of faith.
+I don’t know about you, but every time I’ve been hunting for a local church to join or come across an interesting ministry on Facebook, I make a beeline right to their website to try to find a statement of faith.
 If you’re here, that must be important to you too.

 For now, A Good Courage is a one-woman show, but I’d love to host reasonably like-minded contributing writers in the future!
 With that in mind, the beliefs expressed in this statement and anywhere within AGC are my own and are not necessarily held by any contributor, sponsor, or anyone I may endorse.

 While I’m not confessionally Reformed, it’s important to me not to be murky on core doctrines.
-I am a member of a Southern Baptist church in New York (on whose behalf I certainly do not speak!) and happily affirm the Baptist Faith And Message, but here are some of the basics in my own words.
+I am a member of a Southern Baptist church in New York (on whose behalf I certainly do not speak!) and happily affirm the Baptist Faith And Message, but here are some of the primary and secondary issues of the faith in my own words.

 - God gives us His unchanging, infallible word in The Bible, which is authoritative and accurate in all areas of life and theology which it addresses.
 I deny and repent of my former belief that only one translation of the Bible is inspired and acceptable for study and devotion.

 - God is the Creator of all things material and immaterial, and He created them not because He “didn’t want Heaven without us,” but for His own glory.

 - The sin of Adam stained all subsequent generations of humanity with sin such that we are born sinners and at enmity with God by our very nature.

 - The holiness of God, who righteously will not dwell with sin, demands perfection that no sinful man, no matter his moral uprightness or good works, can achieve.

 - God is under no obligation to save any of the disobedient, sinful creatures who love their sin and hate their Creator; He is the Potter, we are the clay.